ajh1143/Decision_Tree_Classifier/README.md

 * Algorithmically, it is a recursive(*divide & conquer*) and greedy(*favors optimization*) solution.

-* Is a sequence of if-else questions about features.
+* Is a sequence of if-else questions about features, essentially playing "20 Questions".

 * Captures non-linear relationships between features and labels.